BrandonKi/BrandonKi.github.io/.src/blog/ssg.md

 author: Brandon Kirincich
 date: 2024-09-27
 tags:
-  - Web
+  - web
-  - SSG
+  - ssg
-  - Fun
+  - fun
 ---

 I originally built this website using Go and hosted it on Google Cloud, but I decided to switch things up and save some money.
 Now, it's a simple static site hosted on GitHub Pages.